-A ghostly white form flies past your headlights and a drawn-out rasping screech echoes through the night.
+You may have seen an Australian Barn Owl as a ghostly white form flying past your headlights and heard a drawn-out rasping screech echoing through the night.

 In southern Australia their chief prey is the house mouse.
-Owls will also eat other rodents, some marsupials if small enough, small birds, lizards, frogs, and night insects like beetles and moths.
+Barn owls will also eat other rodents, small marsupials, small birds, lizards, frogs, and night insects like beetles and moths.

-Owls are amazing hunters and can even catch prey in complete darkness!
-Their flight is completely soundless, so their prey doesn’t have a chance of escape.
+Owls are excellent hunters and can even catch prey in complete darkness.
+Their flight is completely soundless, so their prey doesn't have a chance of escape.

 Barn owls live alone or in pairs.
 They're most active during the night as they are nocturnal.
 They roost quietly by day in unseen places like tree hollows, thickly foliaged trees, caves and rock crevices, buildings and even wells.
 They will also roost in hollow logs - so don't clear these away.

-When nesting in tree hollows, the entrance to their home will usually be about 15 to 25 m above the ground, even though the actual nest may be down 10 m inside the tree!
-Owls move on to greener pastures if there aren’t enough rats or other sources of food around.
-They also don’t have a strict breeding season, but will mate and nest from autumn to spring whenever they have a good supply of food.
+When nesting in tree hollows, the entrance to their home will usually be about 15 to 25 m above the ground, even though the actual nest may be down 10m inside the tree.
+Owls will move to a new area if there aren't enough rats or other sources of food around.
+They also don't have a strict breeding season, but will mate and nest from autumn to spring whenever they have a good supply of food.

 Don't use rat poisons that cause secondary killings.
 Owls are natural predators of rodents but if an owl eats a rat that has ingested this poison, it can die too.